Initiative Information

 AGE-FRIENDLY DESIGNATION

-• Miami-Dade County applied and was accepted into the World Health Organization and AARP Network of Age-Friendly Communities.
+• Miami-Dade County applied and was accepted into the WHO and AARP Network of Age-Friendly Communities.

 Meeting Materials